openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 }
 ```

-Function: Column information for the result returned by executing Select/Query statements.
+Function: Column information for the result set returned by executing Select/Query statements.

 ### prop displaySize